 How to Use CHAR Function in Excel?

-This CHAR is very simple easy to use.
+This CHAR is very simple and easy to use.
 Let us now see how to use the CHAR Function in Excel with the help of some examples.

+In column G, you must combine the full address by giving a line breaker after each address.
 We can insert the line breaker by using the CHAR function.
-Important to know that which number we need to use to insert a line breaker.
+Important to know which number to use to insert a line breaker.
+Number 10 we need to use to insert the line breaker after each address column.

 Initially, our data looks like this.
 One tuning we need to do here.
 The tuning is we need to wrap the text to see the difference.

 We can insert alphabets by using the CHAR function.
 Below are the lists of numbers to insert in the alphabet.